 As previously disclosed, in September 2011, Elizabeth Craig ("Craig") and Brady Harper ("Harper") filed suit against us and our Subsidiaries in the Utah Fourth District Court for malicious prosecution, abuse of criminal process, defamation and intentional infliction of emotional distress.
 The complaint seeks compensatory damages in excess of \$42 million and punitive damages of \$200 million.
 In August 2011, we filed suit in the Utah Fourth District Court against Scott Lazerson ("Lazerson") and Nu Lite Sales, LLC ("Nu Lite"), an entity owned by Craig and Harper, alleging fraud, negligent misrepresentation, conversion and unjust enrichment and seeking declaratory and equitable relief.
 The August 2011 and September 2011 suits are based on disagreements over whether we were entitled to report Craig, Harper and Lazerson to police for suspected theft of our products and over who owns title to those products.
 On March 22, 2012, the court consolidated the two suits into a single case.
 Nu Lite and Lazerson have filed counterclaims against us.
 Nu Lite's counterclaim alleges conversion and tortious interference with prospective business relations and seeks compensatory damages in excess of \$2 million and punitive damages of \$20 million.
 Lazerson's counterclaim alleges abuse of process, intentional infliction of emotional distress, negligent infliction of emotional distress and negligence and seeks unspecified amounts of compensatory and punitive damages.
 On February 27, 2015, we filed a motion for partial summary judgment on the claims and counterclaims alleged against us by Craig, Harper and Lazerson.
 On February 27, 2015, Craig, Harper and Nu Lite filed motions for partial summary judgment on Craig and Harper's malicious prosecution claim and on Nu Lite's conversion counterclaim.
-We believe all of the claims and counterclaims alleged against us are without merit and intend to vigorously defend ourselves.
+On October 22, 2015, the district court entered written orders denying summary judgment for all causes of action addressed by the motions, and we filed a petition for permission to file an interlocutory appeal of the district court's orders on s